SentosaFinance/sentosaxchange/.github/ISSUE_TEMPLATE/add-currency.md

 ---
 name: '💸 Add a currency'
-about: 'Get a new currency added to HyperDEX'
+about: 'Get a new currency added to SentosaExchange'
 ---

 <!-- -----------^ Click `Preview` for a nicer view! -->